If your deposit was cancelled by overdraft protection...

 Deposits can fail for one of two reasons: either Rize had a hiccup connecting with your bank, or your bank stopped the funds from being released.

 Rize connects with your checking account to automatically help you save.
-Sometimes transfers fail because we lost the connection with your bank.
-When you login you will be prompted to reconnect your bank.
-Our support team is here and happy to help - you can contact us at firstname.lastname@example.org
+Sometimes transfers fail because we couldn't reach your bank at the scheduled time.
+(If you've changed your bank credentials, you may be prompted to reconnect.)

 A deposit can also fail because your bank rejected a transfer.
 On your scheduled deposit date Rize checks your bank account balance to protect you from overdraft.
-Due to the 2-3 day processing period your account balance may change causing your bank to reject the transfer.
-When your bank rejects a deposit, the automated clearing house Rize works with will charge your Rize account $30 for the reversal.
+Due to the 2-3 day processing period your account balance may change causing your bank to reverse the transfer.
+When your bank reverses a deposit into your Rize account, our clearinghouse will charge your Rize account a $30 fee.

 For individual details on a failed transfer please reach out to our support team email@example.com.